Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 - Dark Chick: To Donovan and the Nazis.

-- Death by Materialism: Dies after trying to reach the Grail.
+- Death by Materialism: Falls into a chasm while trying to reach the Grail.

 - Determinator: She's certainly determined to get the Grail, going to extreme lengths for it.

 - Disney Villain Death: Falls to her death while reaching for the Grail, though she wasn't quite a villain at that point, as she had killed Donovan earlier by giving him the wrong grail on purpose.

 - Even Evil Has Standards: She may be working for the Nazis, but at the rally, she's clearly disgusted and horrified by the book-burning and general anti-intellectualism of the Third Reich.Elsa: I believe in the Grail, not the swastika!

 - Evil Cannot Comprehend Good: Her Fatal Flaw.
-Throughout the movie, she cant understand that Indy doesnt want to find the grail for the same reasons as her.
-She insists that she believes in the grail, not the Swastika, but Indy retorts that she stood up to be counted with the enemy of everything the Grail stands for.
-In the end, she refuses to believe that the grail isnt meant for her to keep.
-As she heads for the exit, she crosses the Great Seal and triggers the temples collapse.
+Throughout the movie, she can't understand that Indy doesn't want to find the grail for the same reasons as her.
+She insists that she "believes in the grail, not the Swastika", but Indy retorts that she "stood up to be counted with the enemy of everything the Grail stands for."
+In the end, she refuses to believe that the grail isn't meant to be kept.
+As she heads for the exit, she crosses the Great Seal and triggers the temple's collapse.
 She almost falls into a chasm but Indy catches her.
 Instead of letting him save her, she pulls a hand free to reach the grail that she dropped.
-She comes so close, but her glove slips off the hand Indiana was holding and she loses her life.
-Henry Sr. later comments that Elsa thought the grail was a prize and she didnt understand the spiritual meaning behind it.
+She comes within touching distance, but her glove slips off the hand Indiana was holding and she loses her life.
+Henry Sr. later comments that Elsa thought the grail was "a prize" and she didn't understand the spiritual meaning behind it.

 - Evil Costume Switch: By the end of the movie, she's wearing a Nazi-inspired riding outfit.
-Her hair goes up after she's revealed as a Nazi.
+Her hair goes up after she's revealed as a worker with the Nazis.